 Inflation remains a large risk to economic growth as increasing energy and other costs of living expenses put pressure on the average consumer.
 The probability of a recession is increasing, although we still do not consider a recession the base case.

-On a regional basis, Western Europe was the top contributor to monthly performance (+0.61%), of which U.K. electric utility SSE (+0.16%) and Spanish communications company Cellnex Telecom (+0.15%) were the lead performers.
+On a regional basis, the U.S. and Canada was the top contributor to monthly performance (+1.61%), of which U.S. renewables utility Clearway Energy (+0.37%), U.S. electric utility NextEra Energy (+0.31%) and U.S. communications company American Tower (+0.22%) were the lead performers.